ucsd-cse12-f20/ucsd-cse12-f20.github.io/pa8/index.md

 an invalid pointer (at address `0x0`, which is address `0`, which is the same as `NULL`).

-You will submit this part to the `pa8` assignment on Gradescope.
+You will submit this part to the `Programming Assignment 8 (PA8) - Part2 code` assignment on Gradescope.

 ## Grading